COVID-19 pandemic in Vermont: Timeline

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed and probable cases.
+Actual case numbers are probably higher.; ↑ Includes 1,573 cases from unknown counties.; ↑ Includes 2 deaths from unknown counties.; ↑ 2018 population estimate from "HS-STAT-2019-Population-Estimates-Bulletin.pdf" (PDF).
+Vermont Department of Health.
+Retrieved January 2, 2022.;

 Economic and social effects

 A road sign at an exit on Interstate 91, photographed in November 2020.

 Many businesses were ordered to close in mid-March 2020.
 Starting on Monday, April 20, certain businesses were allowed to reopen.

 On May 11, Governor Scott announced that Vermont retail stores can begin reopening on Monday, May 18.
 Businesses were required to limit customers to 25 percent of the legal capacity.
 Employees were required to wear masks and maintain appropriate distance from co-workers and customers.

 Schools closed

 All schools were ordered to be closed for in-person classes as of Wednesday, March 18, until at least April 6, 2020.
 On March 26, this closure was extended through the rest of the academic year.

 On March 23, the University of Vermont declared that all students must leave the UVM campus by March 30, except for those approved for emergency housing.
 Courses will be taught online for the remainder of the semester.
 UVM officials also indicated they will make a decision about canceling UVM's commencement ceremony by the end of March 2020.